openstack/stevedore/doc/source/tutorial/creating_plugins.rst

    :language: python
    :lines: 37-43

-In this case, there are three plugins registered.
-The "simple" and "field" plugins defined above, and a "plain" plugin, which is just an alias for the simple plugin.
+In this case, there are two plugins registered.
+The "simple" plugin defined above, and a "plain" plugin, which is just an alias for the simple plugin.

 setuptools Metadata
 ===================